CSFelix/PYTHON-OPENCV-WEBCAM-FACE-EYE-MOTION-DETECTION/README.md

 * Face, Eye and Motion Detection are a set of codes ('out of' can be 'outta', so can 'set of'  be 'setta'??) that detect peoples' faces\eyes and objects' motions using Python and OpenCV packages.

+* All videos are saved in codes' directory after the program ends.
+To end any program, press 'q' key.

 * Try out, change the code, publish, add in projects, and much more!!

 ----